Sonnerz/project05-fullstack-django/README.md

 ![Database design scheme](/readme/issues_db.png)

 Database is SQLite in development and Postgres in production.
-The tables below are the tables I have added and do not include the Django tables (except the auth_user)
+The tables shown are the tables I have added and do not include the default Django tables (except the auth_user)

 [Top of page](#top)